Barre Chords are a type of guitar chord where one or more fingers are used to press down multiple strings across the guitar fretboard.

 Please Note: The Root Note or Tonic of each F-shape chord is on the 4th string.

-The open F shape is very popular chord.
-It isn't really a barre chord in the true sense although I have included it as it uses a mini-barre on the first 2 strings and because the first 4 strings are covered, it can be played all over the fretboard the same way as all other conventional barre chords.
+The open F shape is a very popular chord.
+It isn't really a barre chord in the true sense, although I have included it as it uses a mini-barre on the first 2 strings.
+Because the first 4 strings are covered, it can be played all over the fretboard the same way as all other conventional barre chords.

 Make sure you avoid strings 5 and 6, although if you are using the optional note on the 5th string, simply avoid String 6.